estanleyj/web-landing-scaffold/content/Callout3.md

 <section>

-Sign up for a coop to stoop today
+Sign up to get ridda that dog!

 <a href="/#get-started" class="callout-cta">Sign Up</a>